mikeshultz/mikeshultz.com/content/security/certbot.md

         dir-listing.activate = "enable"
     }

-This will work for any future validation as well, but you may not want to leave it enabled after you are finished.
-I'm assuming the ACME validation uses one time use tokens, but I haven't dug into the source to find out, so either do the research yourself or just disable it when we're done.
+If you leave this config in place, this will work for any future validation as well.  `certbot` will delete any folders and files it creates, so there should be no major ramifications to leaving this in place.
 Now reload lighty to bring in the new conf.

     systemctl restart lighttpd

 **OR** with lighttpd-angel

-    kill -HUP `cat /var/run/lighttpd.pid`
+    kill -HUP `cat /var/run/lighttpd-angel.pid`

 #### Run Certbot